-

 (Note: For the final release, we're planning to use a submodule, see below) - The

-binary then packaged into the buildpack_app_lifecycle and docker_app_lifecycle (alongside diego-sshd), which are then extracted on every app-container
+pcap-agentbinary then packaged into the buildpack_app_lifecycle and docker_app_lifecycle (alongside diego-sshd), which are then extracted on every app-container

-With these small changes we were able to perform a tcpdump on an app-container via the pcap-agent
+With these small changes we were able to perform a tcpdump on an app-container via the pcap-agent from any landscape-internal VM.

 (Our issue on the required changes to the cloud-controller: cloudfoundry/cloud_controller_ng#3193)

-While we directly included the pcap-agent source code in the diego-release src-directory, we’re planning to do this with a submodule in the future (We will extract the src/pcap folder in the current pcap-release
+While we directly included the pcap-agent source code in the diego-release src-directory, we’re planning to do this with a submodule in the future (We will extract the src/pcap folder in the current pcap-release into a separate repository which will serve as the diego-release submodule)

 Before we move further, we would like to get your feedback, especially for the following questions: